Day Trip to Sintra Planning the Perfect Lisbon to Sintra Tour by JetSettingFools.com

 #5 Quinta da Regaleira Estate

-The Regaleira Estate is named for the Viscountess of Regaleira, the original owner of the property.
-However, it was Caralho Monteiro who transformed the land into the fairytale Sintra estate it is today.
+The Regaleira Estate is named for the Viscountess of Regaleira.
+However, it was Caralho Monteiro who transformed the land into the fairytale estate it is today.

-Easily recognizable by the double cone chimneys, the historic Palace of Sintra was established sometime before the 10th century under Islamic Moorish rule.
+Easily recognizable by the double cone chimneys, this historic palace was established sometime before the 10th century under Islamic Moorish rule.

 #7 Sintra Town